MASA-Dearborn/SHAGEE-template-v3/README.md

 ```cpp
 #include "common/SHAGEE_config.h"
 ```
-This will automatically include all the relevant files needed to develop code inside of this project as well as adding additional features if the user decides to enable them.
+This will automatically include all the relevant files needed to develop code inside of this project as well as adding all the necessary pin definitions found inside of SHAGEE_pinDefines.
+This will also add additional features if the user decides to enable them.

 To use these features, the first thing you'll need to do is add this function at the top of setup():
 ```cpp